LearnLib/alex/documentation/src/main/docs/contents/user-manual/integrations/README.md

 | URL      | The URL where events are send to.                      | yes      |
 | Events   | The list of subscribed events.                         | yes      |

+There are numerous events for all kind of actions that are performed in ALEX internally.
+The names of the events should be self explaining.
+For almost all events, the corresponding entity that the event deals with is send as a JSON object to the registered endpoint.
+Only for *... deleted* events, the ID of the entity is send to the client.

 [webhooks]: https://en.wikipedia.org/wiki/Webhook